btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 ## 🤝 Restructuring how metadata is viewed

 You can now customize the [invoice metadata](https://docs.btcpayserver.org/Development/InvoiceMetadata/) for payments received through a Lightning Address.
-Additionally, Payment Proof will now appear in the receipt data.
+Additionally, payment proofs will now appear in the receipt data.

 Next to being busy giving you better data points, we've significantly improved the user experience.
 Your customer receipt will now display what items have been purchased.